Research at the ScienceCampus

 Interdisciplinary Research Modules & Research Trajectories

-The Modules, outlined below, form the core of the research programme at the Leibniz ScienceCampus.
-They are coordinated by scholars from across different disciplines who specialize in different regions in order to encourage fruitful dialogue and exchange, reflecting the centrality of area studies to "Europe and America in the Modern World".
-The Research Modules are encouraged to collaborate in organising events, including workshops, conferences and public outreach projects.
+The current Research Trajectories form the core of the research programme at the Leibniz ScienceCampus.
+They are coordinated by scholars from across different disciplines who specialize in different regions in order to encourage fruitful dialogue and exchange, reflecting the centrality of area studies to Europe and America in the Modern World.
+During the first phase (2019-2025), the Research Modules shaped the agenda of the LSC as collaborative platforms for organising events, including workshops, conferences and public outreach projects.
+Their activities are outlined below.